 - You can either set it as public or private, depending on your intentions.
 As a public channel, users may find it using their search box.
 A private channel, on the other hand, requires an Invite link to join.

-How to create a Telegram Bot for your Telegram Channel
+Step 2: Create a Telegram Bot for your Telegram Channel/Group

 As Telegram loves to say, BotFather is the one bot to rule them all.
-That’s where to start when creating new bots and changing settings for existing bots.
+That’s where to start when creating new bots and manage existing bots.
+So then, that’s our next stop.

-Using Manybot to autopost to your Telegram Channel
+Step 3: Use Manybot to autopost to your Telegram Channel/Group

 Now that we have a functional bot, we will use another bot to streamline the process. @Chatfuel_bot is a popular choice, but I have a personal favorite, @Manybot.
 Manybot will be the link between your Channel and the bot you created.
 In order to autopost content from your RSS feed, Twitter and YouTube, follow these steps:

-- You can choose to write a description about your bot or skip this step.
+- Once the token is accepted, write a short description about your bot or skip this step.

 You will be sent to your newly created bot.
 From here you can send new posts to subscribers, deploy custom commands and form replies and all that.
 But let’s keep it simple for now.
 Head over to Settings at the bottom.
 You will see the following: Channels/Autoposting/Timezone/Cancel.